tschaefer/rolf/README.md

 ## Introduction

-Ask **Rolf** with german city, street and optional federal state name and he will answer you with all matching postcodes.
+Ask **Rolf** with german city, street and optional federal state name and he will answer you with all matching postcodes or full addresses.

 ## Installation